 d.
 Quarterly Report of Revenue and Other Receipts

 e.
 Detailed Statement of Current Year's Obligations and Unpaid Obligations

-VIll.
-QMS Certification of at least one core process by an international certifying body (ICB)
+Vl.
+QMS Certification of at least one (1) core process by any of the certifying bodies (CB)

 - Work Instructions Manual

-lX.
-System of Ranking Delivery Units for FY 2018 PBB
+Vll.
+System of Ranking Delivery Units for FY 2020 PBB